su-its/ams-backend/README.md

 curl "https://beebotte.com/certs/mqtt.beebotte.com.pem" -o ./mqtt.beebotte.com.pem
 ```

-- You have to sign up for Beebotte and create channel to subscribe.
+- You have to sign up for Beebotte and create a channel to subscribe.
 More detail, see [Beebotte documentation](https://beebotte.com/overview).
 - You also have to have the right to install bot to your Slack workspace.
 There is a great guide for designing Slack app, [here](https://api.slack.com/start/overview#apps).

 ---